 The lawns about the main house were terraced and kept immaculate by one or more gardeners.
 On that side of the road were a large barn, an engine house and a tank house (so that water under pressure was on hand,) the Simonds house and, near Vine Brook, a small Cape cottage.
 On the other side opposite the main house was a veritable park with a duck pond and island, a huge barn for horses, and a boarding house for the hired hands.

-For whatever reason, Raymond sold his Terrace Hall property to a Harvey C. Wheeler in 1909, a property which extended on both sides of the road from what is now Raymond Road to the Turnpike.
+Raymond sold his Terrace Hall property to a Harvey C. Wheeler in 1909, a property which extended on both sides of the road from what is now Raymond Road to the Turnpike.
 Beyond the Simonds place and bordering on Vine Brook, Wheeler erected a series of 23 greenhouses.
-He had the notion that he could raise gapes under glass the year round and so he filled his greenhouses with grape vines.
+He had the notion that he could raise grapes under glass year-round, so he filled his greenhouses with grape vines.

-Wheeler also had definite ideas about building greenhouses.
+Wheeler had an odd greenhouse strategy.
 He tied all 23 greenhouses together, each unit abutting its neighbor lengthwise with the thought in mind of saving erection costs and also heating costs.
 The whole undertaking was a disaster.
 The power plant used a wagonload of coal a day in the winter, coal which had to be hauled from the rail yards in Woburn.
-And snow lodged solidly between the sloping roofs, melting from the heat within and freezing from the cold without, breaking one pane of glass after another.
-The venture failed and Wheeler went back to his Boston clean towel business.
+And snow lodged solidly between the sloping roofs, melting from the heat inside and freezing from the cold outside, breaking one pane of glass after another.
+The venture failed.
+Wheeler went back to his Boston towel-cleaning business.

-Norris Comley was a noted horticulturist and, although he raised some vegetables for the Boston market such as tomatoes and cucumbers, his primary interest was flowers.
+Norris Comley was a noted horticulturist.
+He he raised some vegetables for the Boston market, but his primary interest was flowers.
 His daughter, Mrs. W. T. Peirce, writing from New Hampshire, gives a little of the family background: “The Mass.
-Horticultural Society was established in the early 1800s.
+Horticrtural Society was established in the early 1800s.
 Norris Comley’s father James H. Comley was a large exhibitor.
 When “Oakhurst” was built in Lexington by F.B.
 Hayes (Hayes gave the Minuteman statue to the town) J.H.
 Comley came in charge of his extensive gardens with 40 and 50 workmen.